Chemical Reactions-based Detection Mechanism for Molecular Communications: Introduction

-Chemical sensors are designed to provide a measurable signal corresponding to the concentration of the analyte or the existence of a chemical substance in the environment \cite{JCW:19:che}.
+Chemical sensors are designed to provide a measurable signal corresponding to the concentration of an analyte (i.e., a chemical substance) in the environment \cite{JCW:19:che}.
 This measurement can be based on magnetic or electrical fields, resistance, capacitance, inductance, or an optical response \cite{JCW:19:che}.
 In MC, the selection of the sensor technique depends on the specific requirements of the considered application.
-For example, magnetic field based sensing was used in \cite{Wayan:18:SPAWC} and resistance based sensing was applied in \cite{FGE:13:PO}.
-The systems in \cite{Wayan:18:SPAWC} and \cite{FGE:13:PO} have demonstrated the possibility of realizing MC but they are fairly simple since there are no interfering sources impairing the detection of the signaling molecules, i.e., no other magnetic \cite{Wayan:18:SPAWC} or alcohol sources \cite{FGE:13:PO} besides the desired signal.
+For example, magnetic field based sensing was used in \cite{Way:21:TMBMC} and resistance based sensing was applied in \cite{FGE:13:PO}.
+The systems in \cite{Way:21:TMBMC} and \cite{FGE:13:PO} have demonstrated the possibility of realizing MC but they are fairly simple since there are no interfering sources impairing the detection of the signaling molecules, i.e., no other magnetic \cite{Way:21:TMBMC} or alcohol sources \cite{FGE:13:PO} besides the desired signal.
 Nevertheless, in many practical applications of MC, e.g., drug delivery and health monitoring, there usually exist other chemical substances which may cause interference for the detection of the signaling molecules.
 Environmental monitoring applications also need to handle environments where many different chemicals and electromagnetic sources are present and potentially cause interference.
 For example, chemicals such as zinc and copper have similar magnetic susceptibility and electrical resistivity and thus are difficult to distinguish at the receiver.
-In such cases, one possible solution for detection is to harness unique chemical reactions where only the signaling molecule, i.e., the analyte, can react with a specific reactant, i.e., a molecular probe, to produce a product molecule which can be measured.
+In such cases, one possible solution for detection is to employ unique chemical reactions where only the signaling molecule, i.e., the analyte, can react with a specific reactant, i.e., a molecular probe, to produce a product molecule which can be easily measured.
 This approach has been an area of intense research in molecular biology, see \cite{JCW:19:che} and references therein.
 For example, zinc ions react with spiropyran and produce a merocyanine metal complex, which exhibits florescence, i.e., it emits light of a wavelength that can be measured via optical spectroscopy \cite{Nat:10:Tet,JCW:19:che}.
-Furthermore, synthesizing molecular probes that are matched to a given analyte and the considered environment has been an active area of research which can be exploited for MC system design, see \cite{JCW:19:che} and references therein.
+Furthermore, synthesizing molecular probes that are matched to a given analyte and the considered environment has been an active area of research, see \cite{JCW:19:che} and references therein.